more_vert

 The use of the internet and social media in the workplace can be very useful but also can be open to misuse.
 Employees must take every step to protect themselves when using such ‘media’ and must refer to the Social Media Policy that is contained within the Academy Child Protection & Safeguarding in Academy Policies.

-Employees must also be careful when using social media personally to ensure that no activity relates negatively on the Academy’s reputation.
+Employees must also be careful when using social media personally to ensure that no activity conflicts with expected standards of behaviour for adults working with children or may reflect negatively on the Academy’s reputation.
 Should such information be brought to the Academy’s attention, the disciplinary process may be followed.

 School staff’s social media profiles should not be available to pupils or parents.
 If they have a personal profile on social media sites, they should not use their full name, as pupils may be able to find them.
 Staff should consider using a first and middle name instead and set public profiles to private.